pavelvisek/alvao-teamviewer-import/README.md

 A periodic action that pulls devices from TeamViewer (both the managed device list and the legacy one) and matches them to Alvao computer objects (desktops & notebooks) by hostname.
 If it finds a match, it writes the TeamViewer ID into a custom property.

-When there are duplicate hostnames on the TeamViewer side, the device with the most recent `last_seen` wins.
+When there are duplicate hostnames on the TeamViewer side, the script now uses smart matching: it prefers devices that are currently **Online**, then looks at the most recent `last_seen` date, and prioritizes **Managed** devices over Legacy ones.
+It also normalizes device names (stripping domains and suffixes like " - user").

 Works in our environment, but every Alvao setup is different — **please test thoroughly before using in production.**

 ## ⚠️ Test before production use

-**Please deploy this to a test/staging Alvao instance first** and run it with `DryRun = true` (which is the default).
+**Please deploy this to a test/staging Alvao instance first.** The default setting for `DryRun` is now `false` (meaning it writes to the database immediately).
+We highly recommend temporarily changing it to `DryRun = true` in the script for your first run.
 In DryRun mode it only logs what it *would* change without actually writing anything.

-Check the Diagnostic Log, make sure the matches make sense for your environment, and only then flip `DryRun` to `false`.
+Check the Diagnostic Log, make sure the matches make sense for your environment, and only then flip `DryRun` back to `false`.

 If you find any bugs or unexpected behavior, please [open an issue](../../issues) — I've only been able to test this against our own setup, so feedback is very welcome.